Garelt3162/bitcointools-Google-Colab/README.md

 A toolchain for bitcoind data files.

-Deserializes wallet.dat and peers.dat.

-Future work: deserialize banlist.dat, mempool.dat and fee_estimates.dat.

 ### bitcoin-wallet-tool.py

 Run `bitcoin-wallet-tool.py --help` for usage.
 Database files are opened read-only, but you should back up your wallet.dat file before using this.

 You must quit Bitcoin before reading the wallet database file.